A Week In Norman, OK, On A $38,000 Salary

 Advertisement

-11:30 p.m. — LET'S GO IRISH!!!!
-We order more food and drinks and watch an incredible game that ends with Notre Dame picking up a 4-3 win with a goal in the last six seconds. $40

 12:45 a.m. — We're not ready for the night to end, so we head out to an Irish pub down the street from the hotel.
-I pay for a round of drinks (my coworkers were Michigan fans, so I buy the drink as a peace offering for putting up with my bragging all night). $38
+We buy a couple more rounds and take shots (bad, bad idea) and talk with a couple Notre Dame staffers.
+I pay for my drinks and the round of shots (my coworkers were Michigan fans, so I buy the drink as a peace offering for putting up with my bragging all night) and have now spent more money on alcohol than on tickets.
+Oh well. $38

-1:30 a.m. — We head back to the hotel and pretty much pass out immediately — it's been a long day.
-We all have to work tomorrow, but tonight was really fun.
+1:30 a.m. — We head back to the hotel in Minneapolis and pretty much pass out immediately.
+We all have to work tomorrow, but tonight was definitely worth the hangover/exhaustion we'll feel tomorrow.
+(Side note: Tomorrow morning I will wake up to find that my wallet has been stolen/lost.
+I guess that's the downside of getting a little too lit!)

 Daily Total: $117.23